top of page

 **first set of images shot in Auckland

-For the Thailand Biennale, the artist has produced a newly commissioned work, Lost Bandwidth (Canopy), which consists of four biconical antenna, each tethered to an operational FM transmitter.
-Located in National Parks across Krabi, Lost Bandwidth (Canopy) broadcasts the songs of extinct birds that Mitchell collected from archives available online.
+For the Thailand Biennale, Mitchell has produced a newly commissioned work, Lost Bandwidth (Canopy), consisting of four biconical antennae, each tethered to an operational FM transmitter.
+Located in national parks across Krabi, Lost Bandwidth (Canopy) broadcasts the songs of extinct birds collected by Mitchell from online archives.

-These tripodal antenna are paired with a second shorter tripod which generates power from the sunlight.
-On one hand, Lost Bandwidth (Canopy) can be seen as a series of physical objects each painted bright red (an adaptation of ‘international orange’) to differentiate them from their surroundings and underline both their status as exotic visitor and their existence on the physical plane.
-On the other, each antenna generates an electromagnetic field across FM bandwidth and creates a radial sphere of activity — a signal — across the airwaves, demonstrating that these objects extend beyond their physical edges and produce an unseen (yet heard) effect that permeates outwards.
+These tripodal antennae are each paired with a shorter tripod that generates power from sunlight.
+On one hand, Lost Bandwidth (Canopy) can be read as a series of physical objects – each painted bright red, an adaptation of "international orange", to differentiate them from their surroundings and underline both their status as exotic visitor and their existence on the physical plane.
+On the other, each antenna generates an electromagnetic field across the FM bandwidth, creating a radial sphere of activity – a signal – across the airwaves, demonstrating that these objects extend beyond their physical edges to produce an unseen, yet heard, effect that permeates outwards.

-The broadcast is an ongoing-event — occuring 24 hours a day throughout the Biennale and extending beyond.
-This will see the artist add further birdsongs to the list overtime as species continue to become extinct.
+The broadcast is an ongoing event, occurring 24 hours a day throughout the Biennale and extending beyond it.
+Over time, the artist will add further birdsongs to the transmission as species continue to become extinct.

-In an elegiac act, the artwork brings vanished species back from the dead momentarily for us to tune into via the airwaves and in this way, Lost Bandwidth (Canopy) creates immaterial appearances in a metaphysical sphere — transmitting a past, in the present, that which is gone and never to return.
+In an elegiac act, the work brings vanished species momentarily back from the dead, available to anyone who tunes in via the airwaves.
+In this way, Lost Bandwidth (Canopy) creates immaterial appearances in a metaphysical sphere – transmitting a past into the present: that which is gone and never to return.